valeriabonapersona/RePAIR/README.md

 * **RePAIR_functions.R**: sourced by all other R scripts, it contains libraries, functions, paths and other general variables (e.g. color codes)
 * **power_literature.R**: descriptive analysis and estimation of statistical power in preclinical literature.
 It outputs all relevant information for Figure 1 and 2C of the manuscript, as well as several supplementary figures.
 * **RePAIR_simulation.R**: script of the simulation study to study the relationship between between prior, sample size and prospective statistical power.
 It outputs a .csv file containing the output of the simulation, and a graph for its visualization (Figure 2A of the manuscript).
+* **RePAIR_prior.R**: analysis of the prior literature selected to gather information for the sensitivity analysis (conducted with script *RePAIR_sensitivity.R*).
 * **RePAIR_sensitivity.R**: sensitivity simulation to validate the robustity of RePAIR.
-It outputs a csv file with the output of the sensitivity simulation study, as well as a graph for its visualization (Supplementary Figure 5 of the manuscript).
+It outputs a csv file with the output of the sensitivity simulation study, as well as a graph for its visualization (Supplementary Figure 5 of the manuscript). <u> Attention:</u> it requires the output of RePAIR_prior.R.
+Therefore, **run RePAIR_prior.R first**.
-* **RePAIR_prior.R**: analysis of the prior literature selected to gather information for the sensitivity analysis (conducted with script *RePAIR_sensitivity.R*).
 * **RePAIR_relacs.R**: tryout of RePAIR on a real life dataset (RELACS).
 It outputs Figure 2B as well as well as other supplementary information.

+The code for the final visualization of the figures as presented in the manuscript is **main_figures.R**. <u>Attention:</u> this script sources outputs of other scripts.
+Therefore, the related figure outputs need to be present at the required locations.

 ## Requirements
 The scripts here reported were written in R version 3.6.0, running under macOS Mojave 10.14.6.